Grsmto/sanity-plugin-mapbox-input/README.md

 Sanity plugin providing input handlers for geo-related input types using Mapbox.
 This plugin replaces the native Sanity `geopoint` type.

+:warning: The plugin doesn't seem to work anymore due to some incompatibility with latest Sanity Studio.
+Please see `sanity-plugin-leaflet-input` as an alternative. :warning:

 ## Installation